sammyroro/Rosean_CSCI2270_FinalProjec/README.md

 There are four files actually used by the program. main.cpp (The Main), Diary.cpp and Diary.h (The Graph/Stucts/Functions), and DiaryStorage.txt (The home of the diary data).

 To use, just create an empty project using Codeblocks, and add the main.cpp, Diary.cpp, and Diary.h files in.
-Then put the DiaryStorage on the Desktop and you're set, since DiaryStorage is defaulty set up to call it as an adress on the desktop.
+Then put the DiaryStorage on the Desktop and change all appereances of "DiaryStorage.txt" to "/user/Desktop/DiaryStorage.txt" or whatever your computer type uses as adress and you're set.

 Alternativly you can use DiaryStorage as a command line argument, the ability to do so is just commented out in main.cpp.
 Find the five blue lines and un-comment them.
 Then comment out whats inbetween the blue lines (Just three lines, all marked "Whats Inbetween").
 Then, it should run with DiaryStorage.txt as the first command line argument.